raiden-network/spec/terminology.rst

    balance proof
    Participant Balance Proof
    BP
        Signed data required by the :term:`Payment Channel` to prove the balance of one of the parties.
-Different formats exist for offchain communication and onchain communication.
-See the :ref:`onchain balance proof definition <balance-proof-onchain>` and :ref:`offchain balance proof definition <balance-proof-offchain>`.
+Different formats exist for off-chain communication and on-chain communication.
+See the :ref:`on-chain balance proof definition <balance-proof-on-chain>` and :ref:`off-chain balance proof definition <balance-proof-off-chain>`.

    balance proof update
        Signed balance proof with a countersignature.
 Depending on the message ID, a balance proof update message either shows the second signer's intention to close the channel (with a ``closeChannel()`` call) or submit the balance proof during the settlement period (with an ``updateNonClosingBalanceProof()`` call).